Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Milton must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 license (Turf and Ornamental Horticulture), passing certification exams on pest biology, IPM, and environmental safety.
-10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence general liability insurance and detailed application records, including weather, rates, and target species.
-Adverse incidents must be reported to MDAR and MassDEP, and effectiveness is monitored through follow-up sampling.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours every 3 years—is required for license renewal.
+Federal EPA registration is necessary for Restricted Use Pesticides (RUPs), and applicators must maintain detailed logs of application rates, weather, and target species.
+Insurance requirements include a 1M per occurrence minimum for liability and environmental impairment coverage.
+All adverse incidents must be reported to MDAR and MassDEP, with effectiveness monitored through follow-up sampling.

 Milton Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Milton Board of Health enforces strict safety protocols for pesticide use.
-Public notification is required 24-48 hours before commercial applications, with setbacks of 100-150 feet from wells and water bodies, and special restrictions near schools and parks.
-Re-entry intervals (12-24 hours) must be observed per product labels.
-Protecting children, pets, and sensitive individuals is a priority, with barriers and clear signage.
-Emergency procedures include poison control contact (1-800-222-1222) and coordination with local health officials.
-Applicators must use appropriate PPE, calibrate equipment, and prevent drift by monitoring wind speeds (<10 mph).
-Post-application monitoring ensures effectiveness and non-target safety.
-Milton Health Department
+The Milton Board of Health enforces strict guidelines for safe pesticide use.
+Public notification is required 24-48 hours before commercial applications, with setbacks of 100-150 feet from wells and water bodies, and additional restrictions near schools, parks, and sensitive facilities.
+Compliance with product-specific 12-24 hour re-entry intervals (REI) is mandatory.
+Special protocols protect children, pets, and sensitive individuals, including barriers and emergency contact procedures.
+Applicators must use appropriate PPE, calibrate equipment, and prevent spills or drift (liquid applications only under 10 mph wind).
+Post-application monitoring includes grub sampling and non-target impact assessment.

 525 Canton Avenue, Milton, MA 02186